MainulDip/iOS-study/SwiftLanguageTour/swift-basic.md

 var occupations : [String: Float] = [:] // empty dictionary, have to provide type var favoriteGenres: Set = ["Rock", "Classical", "Hip hop"] // initializing set with Type: Set and array literal notation favoriteGenres = [] // deletes all the "set" elements using empty array notration, but it is still "set", not empty array

+//If you need an array that is preinitialized with a fixed number of default values, use the Array(repeating:count:) initializer. var digitCounts = Array(repeating: 0, count: 10) print(digitCounts)
+// Prints "[0, 0, 0, 0, 0, 0, 0, 0, 0, 0]"
 ```

 ### Control Flow, conditionals, loop and nil: